DonghaoWu/AWS/AWS-SAA/Serverless-Architecture.md

 #### `Comment:`
 1. Now whenever the Transactions DynamoDB table is `updated`, this function will calculate each customer’s transaction total and store it in the TransactionTotal DynamoDB table.
 It the total exceeds $1500, it will send a message to a `Simple Notification Service topic` to notify the customer and your credit collection department.

-2. Now you have two lambda function so far.
+2. Now you have two lambda functions so far.
 <p align="center">
     <img src="../assets/a75.png" width=85%>
 </p>